itzbashar06/python-for-devops/README.md

 # Understanding Variables in Python
  In Python, a variable is a names storage location used to store data, varables are essential for programming as they allow us to work with data, manipulate it and make our code more flexible and reuseable.

-# Variable Scope and Lidetime
+# Variable Scope and Lifetime
 * Variable Scoep:- In python, variables have different scopes, which determine where in the code the variable can be accessed.
 There are mainly two types of variable scopes.
 1. Local Scope:- Variables defined within a function have local scope and are only accessible inside that function.
    Ex:- def my_function():